 Does the Iconic “Trooper” Praise or Criticise the British Military?

 The iconic “trooper”, the one afoot, may represent praise and criticism at the same time.
 The soldier advances aggressively, which one could interpret as either praise or criticism, depending on one’s personal viewpoint.
 But, the “trooper” is followed by Death (in a dark cloak holding up his scythe).
 This seems to point back to the battle when so many soldiers had to die because of folly.
 Still, the horrors of war in particular and the horrors of violent death in general are not lost on this image, too.
 Eddie walks past a corpse; on the other side an injured or dying man tries to upright himself by clinging to a rock.
 Death is predominant.
 Considering these grim depictions, I am inclined to say that the “trooper” criticises war and the death it brings in general.
 Whether death’s victims are British or Russian is not of importance.
-Which brings us back to the song after all: “But on this battle field no-one wins”.
+Which brings us back to the song after all; this battle brings loss instead no winnings to both sides.

 Despite the use of national symbols, “The Trooper” qualifies for as an anti-war song in my eyes.
 Not only the death of the Light Brigade is criticised, but that of their victims as well.
-“No-one wins”; nothing can be gained.
+Nothing can be gained.

 Why the Flag?

 The flag is, as mentioned above, stained and torn.
 A stained and torn flag does not look like a symbol of patriotism to me.
 Why is it stained and torn?
 Because it is a prop of a battle which ended in disaster for the British.
 The stains and tears symbolise their defeat.
 And, in the end, who would choose a fatal loss for the British military to celebrate patriotism?
 No-one.
 The flag does not celebrate a military victory of the British.
-It commemorates a disaster and tells us of a dying soldier who lies “forgotten and alone”.
+It commemorates a disaster and tells us of a dying soldier who dies in isolation.

 - Harris, Steve, “The Trooper”.
 Iron Maiden, Piece of Mind, EMI, 1983.